jpaulm/drawfbp/README.md

 #### Getting Started with your Diagram

 To get started using DrawFBP once you have downloaded it, start it going, then click anywhere on the drawing screen, and a block will appear, with a popup prompting you to add a (short) description.
-The type of block defaults to "Process", but a number of other block types are available, controlled by by the buttons along the bottom of the screen.
+The type of block defaults to "Process", but a number of other block types are available, controlled by the buttons along the bottom of the screen.

 To indicate a connection between two blocks, click anywhere on the border of the "from" block; then hold down the button and drag the mouse to an edge of the "to" block.
 You should see a small blue circle appear where you can click the end of the arrow.